"I am a Black woman. I am an organizer for liberation."

-I am steadfast in helping people, young and old, see the power they have in their communities and identifying resources to fuel that power.
-Investing in the voice and the power of people being heard and recognized in spaces that affect them, I see language integral to recognizing human dignity and building community.
+I am steadfast in helping people see the power they have in their communities and identifying resources to fuel that power.
+Investing in the voice and the power of people being heard and recognized in spaces that affect them, I see language integral to recognizing human dignity and building Beloved community.
 I am skilled in building capacity around authentic collaboration and creating safe spaces for learning and exploration in diverse settings.

 For more information about my work with young people, please visit www.nikotris.com.

 “I am a Black Woman who bridges gaps through advocacy and empowerment, building power for young people, communities of color, women and low-income families.”